poppy-project/pypot/_sources/quickstart.txt

 .. note:: You can save/load configurations from any format that can be written/read as a Python dictionary.
 A wrapper for loading json configuration file is provided (see :func:`~pypot.robot.config.from_json`).

-.. note:: Since Pypot 1.7, you can now set the port to 'auto' in the dictionary.
-When loading the configuration, Pypot will automatically try to find the port with the corresponding attached motor ids.
+.. note:: Since pypot 1.7, you can now set the port to 'auto' in the dictionary.
+When loading the configuration, pypot will automatically try to find the port with the corresponding attached motor ids.
     For instance::

         my_config = dict(ergo_robot_config)